harryportal/Twitter-Api-Clone/README.md

 # Twitter-Api-Clone
-This is an simple Twitter Api Clone built with Django Rest Framework:rocket:
+This is a simple Twitter Api Clone built with Django Rest Framework:rocket:

 [Api is live here!:v:](https://tweeter-apiclone.herokuapp.com)
 ***